Monday, July 27, 2020

 • Steading of the Hill Giant Chief

 • Room 23 on the lower level leads off the map, so I had it lead to the underdark.
-I just riffed this during play with a portal of ominous warning (didn't stop the players, of course), chasms, gremlins, a huge cavern with a buried dead god crawling with hundred of carrion crawlers as maggots in his flesh, a trapper, and a sepulchre with a mind flayer mummy that wore an iron mask; this was a nasty trap, if you donned the intelligent mask, it granted at will detect thoughts and levitate, and secretly tried to dominate the wearer and use him to steer new potential slaves to a nearby a mind flayer city.
+Of course my players went down that way.
+I just riffed this during play with a portal of ominous warning (didn't stop the players, of course), chasms, gremlins, a huge cavern with a buried dead god crawling with hundreds of carrion crawlers as maggots feasting on his regenerating flesh (inspired by Death Frost Doom), a trapper, and a sepulchre with a mind flayer mummy that wore an iron mask; this was a nasty trap, if you donned the intelligent mask, it granted at-will detect thoughts and levitate, and secretly tried to dominate the wearer and use him to steer new potential slaves to a nearby a mind flayer city.
 The mask said it knew of a hidden cache of dwarven magic weapons.
 Lolth's avatar in drow form appeared anonymously to warn them, as she wanted them to continue against the giants and drow to put down Eclavdra.
 Greed won out in a party vote, and they forged ahead into mind flayer territory and lost three of the party in a narrow escape.

 • They then went back up to the Yeomanry, as they hoped to learn how to buy freedom for their enslaved friends in nearby Sterich.
-My Yeomanry was an rotten place, modeled after Velen and the bog of crones from Witcher III.
-They made a deal a hag to deliver the head of the forst giant jarl in exchange for knowledge on how to free their friends.
+My Yeomanry was a rotten place, modeled after Velen and the bog of crones from Witcher III.
+They made a deal with a a hag to deliver the head of the forst giant jarl in exchange for knowledge on how to free their friends.
+This is a good example how you can steer the PCs back to the main adventure path with a bit of improvisation, and without having to force them onto it -- normally they would have gone to the Frost Giant Rift from the Hill Giants directly.

 • Glacial Rift of the Frost Giant Jarl